MYSTRANsolver/MYSTRAN/dev_docs/post_processing.md

 FAQ
 ---------
-**Q1:** What is the difference between F06, OP2, and ANS files?
+**What is the difference between F06, OP2, and ANS files?**

-**A1:** F06 is the main human readable Nastran/Mystran output.
+F06 is the main human readable Nastran/Mystran output.
 It contains error messages, warnings, etc. which can make things harder to parse.
 In general, you'd use this for quick checks, but post-processors like FEMAP / PATRAN / pyNastran can't read it.
 An F06 result is requested with a PRINT flag.

 THe OP2 is the main binary output file that FEMAP / PATRAN / pyNastran can read.
 An OP2 result is requested with a PLOT flag.

 The ANS is LINK9 (results) only and requires a debug flag to export.
 It is simpler to parse, but basically the same as the F06.
 An ANS result is requested with a PRINT flag and a DEBUG, 200 flag.

-**Q2:** Why is my OP2 basically empty (<1 KB)?
+**Why is my OP2 basically empty (<1 KB)?**

-**A2:** You forgot to request results.
+You forgot to request results.
 Use DISP(PLOT) = ALL.

 OP2 Params (TODO)